logzio/terraform-provider-logzio/docs/data-sources/metrics_rollup_rules.md

 * `name` - The human-readable name of the rollup rule.
 * `metric_name` - The name of the metric (if rule is metric name-based).
 * `metric_type` - The type of the metric (GAUGE, COUNTER, DELTA_COUNTER, CUMULATIVE_COUNTER, or MEASUREMENT).
 * `rollup_function` - The aggregation function used for rolling up the metric.
 Always "SUM" for COUNTER, DELTA_COUNTER, and CUMULATIVE_COUNTER types.
+Can be any valid aggregation function for GAUGE and MEASUREMENT types.
 * `labels_elimination_method` - The method for eliminating labels (EXCLUDE_BY or GROUP_BY).
 * `labels` - The list of label names being eliminated from the metric.
 * `new_metric_name_template` - The template for generating new metric names.